What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 - ✕ Fixing internal errors

-What Is a Billable Hours Chart?
+What Is a Billable Hours Chart or Timesheet?

-A billable hours chart is a timesheet or report that organizes logged hours by team member, project, task, and date.
-Agencies use it to review all logged time before sending invoices, catch missing or duplicate entries, and monitor whether each person on the team is hitting their utilization target.
+Agencies use a timesheet or billable hours chart to review all logged time before sending invoices, catch missing or duplicate entries, and monitor whether each person on the team is hitting their utilization target.

 Here is a realistic example of what a billable hours chart looks like at the role level for a five-person agency: